Being fair to oneself – and to others

 A bank that was genuinely seeking to ‘support pay fairness’ might consider whether financialisation is leading to pay distortions between the financial sector and almost every other part of the economy.

+These UBS does not do.
 As ever, the finance industry has a tendency to look inwards at itself and not outward at its role and influence in the real world.
 An article I reference a couple of times in my forthcoming book invites the industry to think about fairness ‘outside its cocoon’.
 Only if financial services starts to do that will it genuinely be supporting fairness.

 Duncan Mavin, in his (highly recommended) book telling the sad history of UBS’s takeover target, Meltdown: Scandal, Sleaze and the Collapse of Credit Suisse, identifies an unfair approach to pay as being part of the drivers of that bank’s failure: “The behaviour of the bank’s leaders hardly inspired other staff to be the best versions of themselves … Credit Suisse bankers got paid well, whatever happened.
 When the bank was making a profit, staff made a bundle, regardless of whether the results were driven by strong markets or great management.
 When the bank made a loss – because of misconduct, fines, bad behaviour or poor strategic decisions – the bonuses were good then too.”